Profile view of a male teenager's face with acne

 Treatments for Ringworm in Ahwatukee, Phoenix and Mesa

-Fungal infections take longer to clear up.
+Ringworm Treatments for Fungal infections take longer to clear up.
 You may have to use anti-fungal medicine for 2-4 weeks to clear the rash and to make sure the infection does not come back.

 Typically, ringworm infection does not go away on its own, but it depends.
-You can try over-the-counter antifungal creams for mild cases.
+You can try over-the-counter antifungal ringworm treatment creams for mild cases.
 If the ringworm infection does not go away with over-the-counter topical treatment, you may need a prescription anti-fungal treatment from a healthcare provider such as a certified dermatologist.
 Untreated, ringworm can cause significant morbidity and predispose to complications, including cellulitis and ulcers on the feet and hair loss on the scalp (2).

 Final Word on Ringworm

 Ringworm is a fungal infection that can affect any part of the body.
 It can spread through skin-to-skin contact from one infected person to another person or from one part of the body to another.
-Over-the-counter antifungal creams should be able to treat most of the ringworm infections.
+Over-the-counter antifungal ringworm treatment creams should be able to treat most of the ringworm infections.
 Severe or untreated ringworm infection can affect the way you feel about your appearance.
-If you are not sure if you have ringworm infection or do not know how to choose the right treatment, contact an experienced dermatologist.
-The team at Saguaro Dermatology has successfully treated individuals with different skin conditions, including ringworm.
+If you are not sure if you have ringworm infection or do not know how to choose the right ringworm treatment, contact an experienced dermatologist.
+The team at Saguaro Dermatology has successfully treated individuals with different skin conditions, including ringworm treatment.
 Our board-certified dermatologist along with our caring and experienced staff are always ready to help you at Saguaro Dermatology, conveniently located at three campuses in Ahwatukee, Phoenix and Mesa.

 Saguaro Dermatology Reviews